Here are playful and tasty ways to celebrate Pi Day in Northern Virginia, along with great websites with pi facts ...

 Residents and visitors can enjoy boating on a wonderful selection of lakes, rivers, and bays that offer outdoor summer fun whether you have your own boat or choose to rent.
 Paddle and explore in a quiet kayak or canoe.
 Try your luck fishing in a john boat on stocked lakes or open rivers.
 Or relax with the family on a guided tour boat.

 Enjoy a Show Under the Sun or Stars

 Annual outdoor concerts offer mostly free and family-friendly entertainment sponsored by local towns, parks, and business areas.
 There are so many summer concert series each year that you can catch a free outdoor concert nearly every day of the week.
 Summer is a great time to revisit old favorites; but why not try a few new ones this year?

 Dusk falls, fireflies emerge, and evening temps beckon us for outdoor summer fun in front of a big screen.
-Grab a blanket or chairs and choose from one of the many free movie series held in Northern Virginia every week.
+Grab a blanket or chairs and choose from one of the many free outdoor movies held in Northern Virginia every week.
 There are lots of movies for the little kids, but some series have a more adult selection.
 Be sure to check for inclement weather closures when thunderstorms make an appearance.

 Hit the Trails for Outdoor Summer Fun

 Northern Virginia Hikes

 Northern Virginia weather can be steamy, but canopied forests and higher elevations can offer a break from the heat.
 We’ve found easy summer hikes that avoid the open fields and stay in the shade.
 If you’re willing to put in a little effort, these short hikes to gorgeous views guarantee a payoff at the end of the climb.